An identity involving symmetric polynomials and the geometry of Lagrangian Grassmannians: Abstract

 \section{Abstract}

 We first prove an identity involving symmetric polynomials.
 This identity leads us into exploring the geometry of Lagrangian Grassmannians.
 As an insight applications, we obtain a formula for the integral over the Lagrangian Grassmannian of a characteristic class of the tautological sub-bundle.
 Moreover, a relation to that over the ordinary Grassmannian and its application to the degree formula for the Lagrangian Grassmannian are given.
 Finally, we present further applications to the computation of Schubert structure constants and three-point, degree $1$, genus $0$ Gromov--Witten invariants of the Lagrangian Grassmannian.
-Some examples together with the computation illustrated by \textsc{Singular} are presented.
+Some examples together with explicit computations are presented.